 My typed name above shall have that same force and effect as my written signature.
 Your signature verifies that you have read and understand all of the information provided and hereby agree to adhere to the rules and regulations of the facility.

-Please email or send completed student application and documentation directly to: Hocking Va Attention: lley Community Hospital: Kandy Fizer 601 State Route 664 North Logan, Ohio 43138 Email: kfizer@hvch.org
+Please email or send completed student application and documentation directly to: Hocking Valley Community Hospital: Attention: Kandy Fizer 601 State Route 664 North Logan, Ohio 43138 Email: kfizer@hvch.org